skywall34/todo/README.md

 Welcome to the TODO git repository!
-This repository contains the source code for the TODO web application, which is written in Rust and uses the Rocket web framework and the Diesel ORM.
+This repository contains the source code for the TODO web application, which is written in Rust and uses the Rocket web framework and SEA ORM.

+It closely follows the rust-web-app by garrettudstrand here: https://github.com/garrettudstrand/rust-web-app and is mainly used to personally understand Rust with web applications.
+I would follow this guide [here](https://medium.com/better-programming/how-to-write-a-web-app-in-rust-part-1-3047156660a7) to really understand how to start writing web applications in Rust.

+## Reference

+Most of this code

 ## Prerequisites
 Before you begin, make sure that you have the following software installed on your system: